The Role of Content Categorization & URL Databases

 - Objectionable Update: A URL category change to an objectionable or highly blocked category

-In this way, we always propagate critical security updates and malicious detections first (Malware, Phishing & Fraud, Command & Control, Botnets, and more), and then miscategorized and objectionable changes immediately after.
+In this way, we always propagate critical security updates and malicious and phishing detections first (Malware, Phishing & Fraud, Command & Control, Botnets, and more), and then miscategorized and objectionable changes immediately after.
 When a new identification or category change happens in our system, it is instantly propagated (within seconds) to all SDKs and Database instances worldwide that have zvelo Instant Protection updates enabled.

 This is a broad overview of our real-time updates infrastructure that supports the continuous stream of domain and full path ActiveWeb URLs received by our global network of end users.
 For more information about how we manage newly-visited uncategorized URLs or how we are able to maximize coverage of the ActiveWeb, check out our blog: Secret to the Market’s Most Accurate and Comprehensive Web Categorization Service.

 You can also take our web categorization service for a test drive and enter URLs to get back a category value on the zveloLIVE: URL Checker.
 If you have questions or are ready and committed to implementing the industry’s most comprehensive and accurate URL Database for your solution, contact our sales team.